srcJin/6.8510-Final/README.md

      pip install -r requirements.txt
      ```

+   We recommend python 3.10+ for running this project.

 2. **Data Preparation**:
    - Use the `API_Workflow_1_dataset_preparation.ipynb` to prepare your dataset.
 This notebook likely contains scripts to fetch, clean, and structure the data needed for sentiment analysis.
    - The `API_Workflow_1_dataset_preparation_reversed.ipynb` might be used for a similar purpose but perhaps processes the data in a different order or method.